eickler/microinsight/README.md

 ## Fine print

 Prometheus samples values at more or less arbitrary points in time.
 This makes it more difficult to correlate actuals and limits.
 For that reason, microinsight puts the forwarded values into buckets of size INTERVAL (truncates to "INTERVAL" seconds).
 E.g., if the interval is five seconds, an actual with timestamp ``2024-07-08 10:59:15:123`` and a limit with timestamp  ``2024-07-08 10:59:16:456`` are placed into the same row.
 Should another actual with timestamp ``2024-07-08 10:59:19:999`` arrives, it will simply overwrite the previous actual in the row.

+INTERVAL should be larger than the larger of the scrape_interval setting for cAdvisor and kube-state-metrics, otherwise you end up with gaps in the reporting.

+## TBDs

+* Filtering irrelevant microservices.

 ## Copyright notice